Aspose/apireference.aspose.com/content/sites/aspose/cells/english/java/com.aspose.cells/workbooksettings/_index.md

 Gets a value indicating whether the generated spreadsheet will contain a horizontal scroll bar.
 The default value is true.

+**Example**

+The following code makes the horizontal scroll bar invisible for the spreadsheet.

 ```
 // Hide the horizontal scroll bar of the Excel file.
          settings.setHScrollBarVisible(false);